End of Page

 Please refer to FAQs

-for further information.The FAQs also includes advice about 'special consideration' requests.Allocation process
+or for further information and advice about 'special consideration' requests.Allocation process

-All States and Territories in Australia commence their intern allocation on the same day (e.g. Monday 11 July 2016).
-South Australia conducts a central allocation of suitable applicants and all intern positions are allocated within a Local Health Networks.
+All States and Territories in Australia commence their intern allocation on the same day (Monday 10 July 2017).
+SA Health conducts a central allocation of suitable applicants to intern positions at the South Australian Local Health Networks (LHN).

-Suitable applicants are allocated intern positions in line with the South Australian category groups (Table 1) and by using a randomisation matching process.
-Within the relevant category groups, applicants are allocated to their highest possible preference (pending availability of a position).
+Suitable applicants are allocated intern positions in line with prescribed category groups (Table 1) using a randomisation matching process.
+Within the relevant category groups, applicants are randomly allocated to their highest possible preference (pending availability of a position).

 Offers of provisional employment are made using the electronic application system and individuals are advised via email.
 Applicants may accept or decline their provisional offer via the electronic application system.
-Local Health Networks are responsible for arranging employment contracts for those who have accepted a position.
+The SA LHNs are responsible for arranging employment contracts for those who have accepted a position.